v1.1.0 - Open Source · MIT

 In a professional studio setting, resources are frequently fragmented.
 Media assets on one drive, projects on another, source files on a NAS.
 Keeping track of what you have, where it lives, and whether duplicates exist becomes a full-time job.

 Library Watcher solves this by providing a single, unified interface that indexes everything across all your storage.
-Browse by folder, search across the entire database, detect duplicates by content hash, and manage file lifecycle.
+Browse by folder, search across the entire database, detect duplicates by content hash, manage file lifecycle, and even scan remote machines via WebSocket-connected clients.
 All from one clean dashboard.

 SHA-256 Content Hashing